Resources for Courts

 TN Recovery Navigators

 Tennessee Recovery Navigators are people in long-term recovery who meet patients who have recently overdosed in the Emergency Department and connect them with the substance abuse treatment and recovery services they need.
 Navigators maintain a Certified Peer Recovery Specialist (CPRS) Certification in order to use their lived experience to help others find recovery.
-In total, the TN Recovery Navigators have worked with 2,275 patients from 77 Tennessee counties since the program began (through 12-31-19).

 Mental Health Resources